xiaoxuegao499/LA-DNN-for-COVID-19-diagnosis/README.md

 :satisfied: Welcome to visit!!! :satisfied:

-  * You can quickly test a single sample or batch of samples following the navigation bar **Test â†’ Single Image** or **Test â†’ Batch of Images**.
+  * You can quickly test a single sample or batch of samples following the navigation bar **Test ¡ú Single Image** or **Test ¡ú Batch of Images**.
-  * If you want to contribute data to our project, you can submit the data to **Data Collection**.
+  * We encourage clinicians, radiologists, and researchers to share more data to help us to improve this system.
+Data sharing can be achieved via the **Data Collection** channel of our website.

 <p align="center">
     <img src="Images/Navigationbar.png" width=800 /> <br />